MatthewHolsten/Apps/README.md

 # FrenchVerbApp
 This is a thorough and robustly built app made to help efficiently and effectively learn and test yourself on irregular french verbs on a Macintosh machine.
 Good luck!

-HOW TO OPEN: Download app, right clikc and click open, on the warning screen click open again.
+HOW TO OPEN: Download app, right click and click open, on the warning screen click open again.